Rated Excellent Online

 Frequently Asked Questions

-Yes — £10,000 is the minimum loan size for most second charge mortgage lenders in the UK, although a small number of specialist lenders do offer secured loans from £5,000.
-You will need to demonstrate sufficient property equity and meet the lender's affordability criteria, but £10,000 is a widely available starting point in the secured lending market.
+Yes — £10,000 is the minimum loan size for most second charge mortgage lenders in the UK, including Pepper Money, Shawbrook, United Trust Bank and Precise Mortgages.
+A smaller number of specialist lenders such as Evolution Money and Oplo will go as low as £5,000 but the rates are typically higher because fixed underwriting costs are spread over a smaller balance.
+You will need to demonstrate sufficient property equity (usually 15-25% above the first mortgage) and meet the lender’s affordability criteria, but £10,000 is a widely available starting point and rarely the barrier to approval.